Kyrie-Zhao/Aaron/README.md

-# IoTensor: A multi-DNN accelerator on edge GPU
+# IoTensor: A Multi-DNN Inference Accelerator on Edge GPU
 ### Under progress